Pinagbayanan excavation

 The Pinagbayanan Excavation is an archaeological site excavated by the University of the Philippines - Archaeological Studies Program (UP-ASP) in San Juan, Batangas.The site was worked on numerous times through the years 2008 to 2012, during which the remains of an old church, two stone houses, and a number of stone features indicating the previous location of a town during the Spanish colonial period in the Philippines were found.
 The study was meant to investigate the material history of the church, from its construction to its abandonment, and to compare it to the other stone structures in the area and to the architecture of other churches from the same time period.
 It was also meant to provide archaeological evidence relating to the settlement history of San Juan.

 Brief background

-In 1890, the town of San Juan was relocated 7 kilometers inland due to flooding.
+In 1890, the town of San Juan was relocated 7 kilometers inland due to constant flooding.
+This new town is known in modern times as Calit-Calit.
 The area they left behind was called Pinagbayanan, where the remains of old stone structures were found through a survey.
 The old method of town building used by the Spanish colonizers in the Philippines was to create a central plaza, a communal space for activities, around which all of the main structures such as the town hall and the church would be placed.
 The residences and other buildings would then be built outwards from this center, with the houses of the wealthy usually being situated closer to the plaza.
 This method was a means of reduccion.
 Reduccion refers to the concentration of the colonized people within a single area to ease the policing and the process of conversion to Christianity.